Vietnam.vn - Nền tảng quảng bá Việt Nam

 Aquaculture is one of the sectors greatly affected by the new US tax rate.
 (Photo: PV/Vietnam+)

-Applying the philosophy of "remaining constant, responding to all changes"
+Applying the philosophy of "remaining constant, adapting to all changes"

-In the structure of agricultural, forestry and fishery export markets to more than 200 countries and territories, in 2024, the US reached a turnover of 13.8 billion USD and was the leading market, followed by China with 13.6 billion USD in second place.
+In the market structure of agricultural, forestry and fishery exports to more than 200 countries and territories, in 2024, the US will reach a turnover of 13.8 billion USD and be the leading market, followed by China with 13.6 billion USD in second place.
 This structure shows Vietnam's advantages when participating in the US market.

 When Vietnamese agricultural products entered the US market, they faced many barriers such as anti-dumping and requirements for equivalent standards.
 However, we have overcome these obstacles.
 With a tax rate of 46%, Vietnamese agricultural products will be directly affected.
-However, in the spirit of "adapting to all changes", we need to focus on directing production, improving productivity and quality while reducing costs to compete with other markets.
+However, in the spirit of "with the constant, adapt to all changes", we need to focus on directing production, improving productivity and quality while reducing costs to compete with other markets.

 Of course, during the process of increasing taxes, Vietnam still needs to continue to make recommendations to US state management agencies for adjustments.
 The US is currently a comprehensive strategic partner of Vietnam, so economic sectors, especially agriculture, benefit from this relationship.